mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 .. index:: external files, sessions

-In practice, especially when using sage for research and projects, it is convenient to load external files into Sage.
+In practice, especially when using sage for research and projects, it is convenient to load external files into SageMath.
 One such instance is when we have a block of code which we wish to run for several different cases.
 It would be quite tedious to retype all of the code;
 instead we read it from an external file.

-Suppose we have a file in the same directory from which we started Sage called :download:`pythag.sage <pythag.sage>` with the following content.
+Suppose we have a file in the same directory from which we started SageMath called :download:`pythag.sage <pythag.sage>` with the following content.

 .. code-block:: python